redhat-developer/odo/docs/cli-reference.md

 Create a new component to deploy on OpenShift.

-If component name is not provided, component type value will be used for the name.
+If component name is not provided, a random name $dir-$component_type-$random-4-char-str, where $dir  will be generated as per the following:
+Create using git url: repo name is $dir
+Create using local path: Directory name of the source in the local path Create using binary path: The name of the binary without its extension

 By default, builder images will be used from the current namespace.
 You can explicitly supply a namespace by using: odo create namespace/name:version
 If version is not specified by default, latest wil be chosen as the version.